Reverse Prompt Engineering: Methodology

 \subsubsection{Iteration}

-Following the initialization step, we iteratively generate new candidate prompts and replace the existing candidates with the better-performing ones.
-In each iteration, we start with the set of original responses $A$, the current candidate set $P'$, the responses generated by the candidate prompts $A' = {a'_1, a'_2, \dots, a'_m}$, and the corresponding performance scores $S' = {s'_1, s'_2, \dots, s'_m}$.
+Following the initialization step, we iteratively generate new candidate prompts and replace the existing candidates with better-performing ones.
+In each iteration, we start with the set of original responses $A$, the current candidate set $P'$, the responses $A' = \{a'_1, a'_2, \dots, a'_m\}$ generated by candidate prompts $P'$, and the corresponding performance scores $S' = \{s'_1, s'_2, \dots, s'_m\}$.
 For each candidate prompt $p'_i$ and its corresponding response $a'_i$, we first ask the LLM to identify the differences between $a'_i$ and the responses in $A$.
-Then, we request the LLM to summarize these differences and use the summary as a guide to modify the candidate prompt $p'_i$ to more closely resemble the original prompt $p$.
-The process is illustrated in \cref{fig:New_prompt} in detail.
-This process yields a new set of candidate prompts, $P'' = {p''_1, p''_2, \dots, p''_m}$, for which we calculate the performance scores $S'' = {s''_1, s''_2, \dots, s''_m}$ as in the previous step.
-Based on these scores, we update the candidate set by replacing prompts in $P'$ with the new candidates from $P''$, thus forming the updated set of candidate prompts.
+Then, we request the LLM to summarize these differences and use the summary as a guide to modify the candidate prompt $p'_i$.
+The process is illustrated in Figure \ref{fig:New_prompt} in detail.
+This process yields a new set of candidate prompts, $P'' = \{p''_1, p''_2, \dots, p''_m\}$, for which we calculate the performance scores $S'' = \{s''_1, s''_2, \dots, s''_m\}$ as in the previous step.
+Based on these scores, we update the candidate set by replacing low score prompts in $P'$ with the new high score candidates from $P''$, thus forming the updated set of candidate prompts.